kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 #### How scheduling settings influence a MachineDeployment object

-Scheduling settings are represented in the *MachineDeployment* object under *spec.providerSpec.value.affinity*:
+Scheduling settings are represented in the *MachineDeployment* object under *spec.providerSpec.value.affinity* and *spec.providerSpec.value.topologySpreadConstraints*:

 ```yaml
 kind: MachineDeployment